flo405/linux-gpo/README.md

 # lgpo — Linux Group Policy Objects, reimagined with GitOps

 Group Policy Objects (GPOs) arrived with Active Directory in February 2000.
+25 years later Linux get an enterprise desktop configuration management system.

-Today, AD and GPOs are considered insecure by default and design since compromised controllers, lax permissions, or poorly reviewed changes can broadcast malware or enable lateral movement across the entire domain.
-Admins still rely on them for configuration management.
-In contrast to Windows, Linux is diverse: different desktops (GNOME, KDE, etc.), different distros, and different configuration systems (polkit, dconf/gsettings, systemd, kernel modules…).
+In contrast to Windows, Linux is diverse: different distros (Debian, Fedora, etc.) different desktops (GNOME, KDE, etc.), and different configuration systems (polkit, dconf/gsettings, systemd, kernel modules, etc.).
 That diversity makes “Linux GPOs” inherently harder.
 There is no single **Registry**, and many subsystems each speak their own language.

-lpod aims to combine the best of both worlds.
-It is built to carry AD’s standardization ethos into a cross-platform, cloud-first world, minimizing the attack surface and working alongside modern IdPs and a well established change management process.

 **lgpo** is powered by
-- a **unified YAML-based policy language** that is rendered into native Linux config systems by
+- a **unified YAML-based policy language** that is rendered into different native Linux config systems by
 - a small, security-first agent (**`lgpod`**) that pulls policies from a Git repo.

 Visit the [GitOps example repo](https://github.com/lgpo-org/lgpo-gitops-example) to learn more about policies and inventory mangement.

 ## Why GitOps
-- 🏛️  Many organizations already trust in GitOps to secure their crown-jewels such as Kubernetes clusters.
+- 🏛️  Many organizations already trust in GitOps to secure their crown-jewels such as k8s clusters.
 Use this **well established process** to manage Linux workstations too.
 - 👀  With GitOps, it's easy to enforce the **four-eyes principle** and status checks (CI, linters, YAML/schema validators, policy render tests) before merge.
 - 🔐 **Change control:** every edit is a PR with history, reviews, and a merge commit you can audit.
 - 🔁 **Reproducibility:** endpoints apply a specific commit; you can correlate any host’s state with the exact Git SHA.